Kyrobi/Cynagen/Files/Prices.md

 Description: A powerful sword from the monthly item store.
 Could be bought for $20,000.

 Note: This item is no longer available to be bought from the server.
-It will also not be returning for sale.
+It will also not be returning to the shop.